Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/2 - Getting Comfortable in Kaeon FUSION/README.md

 it will search the internet for the file.

 For example,
-if you had a file called "My File.txt" next to Kaeon Dev.jar, which had the content:
+if you had a file called "My File.txt" next to Kaeon Origin.jar, which had the content:

     abc